-A randomized, double-blind, Phase 2b study compared two different chloroquine regimens for the treatment of COVID 19: high-dose chloroquine (600 mg twice daily for 10 days) versus low-dose chloroquine (450 mg twice daily for 1 day followed by 450 mg for 4 days).
-The study participants were hospitalized adults with suspected severe COVID-19 (respiratory rate >24 rpm, heart rate >125 bpm, oxygen saturation <90%, and/or shock).3 All patients received ceftriaxone plus azithromycin; 89.6% of patients also received oseltamivir.
-Of note, both azithromycin and oseltamivir can increase the QTc interval.
+A randomized, double-blind, Phase 2b study compared two different chloroquine regimens, chloroquine 600 mg twice daily for 10 days (high dose) and chloroquine 450 mg twice daily for 1 day followed by 450 mg for 4 days (low dose), in hospitalized adults with suspected cases of severe COVID-19.
+All patients also received ceftriaxone plus azithromycin; 89.6% of patients received oseltamivir.4

-The primary outcome measure for this analysis was mortality at 13 days after treatment initiation.
-The planned study sample size was 440 participants, which was enough to show a reduction in mortality by 50% with high-dose chloroquine.
-The study was stopped by the data safety and monitoring board after 81 patients were enrolled into the study.
+The planned study sample size was 440 participants.
+The study was stopped by the study's data safety monitoring board after 81 patients were enrolled.

-- 41 and 40 patients were randomized into the high-dose and low-dose arms, respectively. - The overall fatality rate was 27.2%. - Mortality by Day 13 was higher in the high-dose arm than in the low-dose arm (death occurred in 16 of 41 patients [39%] vs. in six of 40 patients [15%]; P = 0.03).
-This difference was no longer significant after controlling for age (odds ratio 2.8; 95% confidence interval [CI], 0.9-8.5). - Overall, QTcF >500 ms occurred more frequently among patients in the high-dose arm (18.9%) than in the low-dose arm (11.1%).
-Among those with confirmed COVID-19, QTcF >500 ms occurred more frequently in the high-dose arm (24.1%) than in the low-dose arm (3.6%). - Two patients in the high-dose arm experienced ventricular tachycardia before death.
+- Forty-one and 40 patients were randomized into the high-dose and low-dose chloroquine arms, respectively. - The overall fatality rate was 27.2%. - Mortality by Day 13 was higher in the high-dose arm than in the low-dose arm (death occurred in 16 of 41 patients [39%] vs. in six of 40 patients [15%]; P = 0.03).
+This difference was no longer significant after controlling for age (OR 2.8; 95% CI, 0.9-8.5). - Overall, QTcF >500 ms occurred more frequently in the high-dose arm (18.9% of patients) than in the low-dose arm (11.1% of patients). - Two patients in the high-dose arm experienced ventricular tachycardia before death.

-• More older patients and more patients with a history of heart disease were randomized to the high-dose arm than to the low-dose arm.
+More older patients and more patients with a history of heart disease were randomized to the high-dose arm than to the low-dose arm.